Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 08.51.12 UTC
+- WIB: Senin, 10 Februari 2025 09.53.37 UTC
-- WITA: Senin, 10 Februari 2025 09.51.12 UTC
+- WITA: Senin, 10 Februari 2025 10.53.37 UTC
-- WIT: Senin, 10 Februari 2025 10.51.12 UTC
+- WIT: Senin, 10 Februari 2025 11.53.37 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational